devd120698/ceaProject_/README.md

-password for superuser : nitwcea@123
+password for superuser : nitwcea@123# ceaProject